sanskriti26-cloud/Employee_Attrition_Analysis_Project/README.md

 3. Checking for null values (no null values found)

 ## Exploratory Data Analysis
-The main analysis and inisghts:
+The following analysis was conducted to identify patterns and trends in employee attrition:

 ### Attrition Distribution
 Attrition rate is high.
 So, HR managers need to focus on employee retention.